Riccardo Marchizza: International career

 Marchizza took part at the 2017 FIFA U-20 World Cup with the Italy U20 team, reaching the third place.

+Marchizza was first officially called up to Italy U21 on 30 August 2018 for friendlies against Slovakia and Albania.
 He made his debut with the Italy U21 team on 11 September 2018, in a friendly match won 3–1 against Albania.